 Riders may choose to start during one of eight start time windows: 3:30am-3:44am (with lights), 3:45am-3:59am (with lights), 4:00am-4:14am (with lights), 4:15am-4:29am (with lights), 4:30am-5:04am (with lights), 5:05am-5:14am (lights not required), 5:15am-5:29am (lights not required), 5:30am-5:44am (lights not required).

-To be an 8 Pass Finisher you must ride all eight passes in the time allowed and respecting all opening, closing and cut-off times and then return to the start having reached all locations on your bicycle.
+To be an 8 Pass Finisher you must ride all eight passes in the time allowed and respecting all opening, closing, and cut-off times and then return to the start having reached all locations on your bicycle.
 8 Pass Finishers receive California Triple Crown credit for completing the full Double Century and to earn the right to wear the exclusive 8 Pass Finisher Jersey.

 If you are sagged to the start or sagged forward on the course at any time you will lose the corresponding pass credit.
 Anyone who refuses to abide by the rules or the instructions of CHP, County Sheriff, or ride officials will lose all ride credit and be listed as DQ.
 These rules are in place to ensure the safety of all participants and to satisfy the requirements of county and state agencies.